 - John McBride

 The committee also liaises with INZ and the Refugee Status Branch, as well as the Immigration and Protection Tribunal, on immigration policy and practice issues.
-In the forthcoming 2-year term the committee will focus on strengthening these lines of communication, so that concerns about various issues can be brought to the attention of INZ, the RSB and the IPT.
-INZ’s recently reviewed Client Complaint Resolution Process is likely to be one area of particular focus for the committee in the next term.
+In the forthcoming 2-year term the committee will focus on strengthening these lines of communication, so that any concerns can be brought to the attention of INZ, the RSB and the IPT.

 Appointments are made to this committee biennially.
 If you have a passion for law reform, skills, interest and expertise in immigration and refugee law and the time and energy to commit, then get involved.

 Membership of this committee allows you to play an important role in immigration and refugee law reform and is an excellent basis for professional development as well as collegiality and networking.